ryanpfalz/gpt-rag-orchestrator/docs/GH-SETUP.md

 This document outlines the steps to set up a multi-environment workflow to deploy the orchestrator service to Azure using GitHub Actions, taking the solution from proof of concept to production-ready.

-> [!IMPORTANT] **This guide is part of a collection of guides to fully automate the end-to-end provisioning and deployment of this solution.
-The complete solution is made up of this repository (which deploys a service), and three additional repositories, which deploy either the infrastructure or other services.
-Following setup of the infrastructure as described in the [GPT-RAG](https://github.com/Azure/GPT-RAG/blob/main/docs/GH-SETUP.md) guide, the following steps need to be completed to enable the end-to-end automated deployment of this service. _The steps in the [GPT-RAG](https://github.com/Azure/GPT-RAG/blob/main/docs/GH-SETUP.md) guide must be completed first._**

-# Decisions required:

-- Whether to use federated identity or client secret for authentication

-# Prerequisites:

 > [!IMPORTANT]
 >
 > - To follow this guide, the infrastructure creation step must already be completed using the guidance in the [GPT-RAG](https://github.com/Azure/GPT-RAG) repository.
 This repository does not cover infrastructure creation, but rather the deployment of a service to the infrastructure.
 >
-> - This guide additionally assumes that Service Principals have been created for each environment using the guidance in the [GPT-RAG](https://github.com/Azure/GPT-RAG) repository.
+> - This guide additionally assumes that Service Principals have been created for each environment using the guidance in the [GPT-RAG](https://github.com/Azure/GPT-RAG) repository

+# Decisions required:

+- Whether to use federated identity or client secret for authentication

+# Prerequisites:

 - [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli)
 - [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd?tabs=winget-windows%2Cbrew-mac%2Cscript-linux&pivots=os-windows)